sarikasurampudi/oml/adb-oml/create-ml-model/create-ml-model2.md

     ![](./images/home-icon.png  " ")

-3. Log in as **ML\_USER** and provide the password you created in Lab 1 for the ML\_USER.
+6. Log in as **ML\_USER** and provide the password you created in Lab 1 for the ML\_USER.
 Before you log in, you may wish to bookmark this page.

     ![](./images/mluser-sign-in.png  " ")

-4. Navigate around to get familiar with the ML pages.
+7. Navigate around to get familiar with the machine learning pages.
 Click on **Examples**.

     ![](./images/examples.png  " ")

-5. Note the various ML notebook examples.
+8. Note the various machine learning notebook examples.
 Feel free to review some of these.
-Let's create a new ML notebook in this lab.
+Let's create a new machine learning notebook in this lab.
 Click on the upper-left cloud menu.

     ![](./images/notebooks-menu.png  " ")

-6. Select **Notebooks**.
+9. Select **Notebooks**.

     ![](./images/choose-notebooks.png  " ")

-7. Let's create a notebook from scratch.
+10. Let's create a notebook from scratch.
 Click **Create**.

     ![](./images/018.png  " ")

-8. Enter **My ADW Notebook** as the name, then click **OK**.
+11. Enter **My ADW Notebook** as the name, then click **OK**.

     ![](./images/019.png  " ")

-9. The **My ADW Notebook** open for you to edit.
+12. The **My ADW Notebook** open for you to edit.

     ![](./images/new-notebook.png " ")